talla-ui/talla-ui/packages/www/content/en/docs/main/guide/components/UISpacer/Using.md

 <spacer width={8} />
 ```

-When used without any preset dimensions, the {@link UIControl.shrinkwrap shrinkwrap} property is set to false, and the spacer takes up as much space as possible within the container, 'pushing' other components to the ends of the container's constrained area.
+When used without any preset dimensions, the spacer takes up as much space as possible within the container, 'pushing' other components to the ends of the container's constrained area.
 This works both in containers that are laid out horizontally (rows) and vertically (columns, cells by default).

 <!--{{iframesample js="./sample-noshrink.js" short }}-->